In this Thousand Trails review I’m going to be talking about Thousand Trails campground memberships.

 These are the ones that allow you to travel from park to park across the country.
 And I covered the membership options earlier in this article.

-Generally speaking, on the used market you’re probably going to need to invest around $4,500 or so.
-That is, as of the time of this writing in 2024.
+Generally speaking, on the used market you’re probably going to need to invest around at least $4,500 or so.

-For some, that is just too much money to come up with for a camping membership.
+And for some people, that is just too much money to come up with for a camping membership.
 So for them it’s a big con.

 Thousand Trails Cons #6 – Confusing Options